L-NESS

 The detection of the bead position along the conduits is another fundamental issue, that we realize employing AMR and capacitive sensors, with sensitivity down to the single bead.

 For such a technology, different applications to biology are currently explored, ranging for cell manipulation, magnetic agitation, neuron targeting.
-This work is partially supported by 5x1000 fundings of Politecnico di Milano via the project Magnetically Controlled Single Molecule Delivery.
+This work has been supported by 5x1000 fundings of Politecnico di Milano via the project Magnetically Controlled Single Molecule Delivery (MCSMD).

-Fundamental experiments of nano-beads manipulation via magnetic field, performed on the air by Riccardo Bertacco and Daniela Petti, have been the subject of the scientific program Geo Scienza (RAI3) of 2 May2013, and a second episode will be broadcasted in September.
+Fundamental experiments of nano-beads manipulation via magnetic field have been performed on the air by Riccardo Bertacco and Daniela Petti, on Geo Scienza (RAI3).

 Back to activities